The Bible Basis of Courtship and Marriage - Glenn Conjurske

 The Bible Basis of Courtship and Marriage

 A little tract has lately been put into my hands entitled, “Marriage: How it should be contracted,” by Ronald E. Williams, of Winona Lake, Indiana.
 The author is undoubtedly a good man, seeking to do good, but I believe the doctrines of this tract are as likely to do harm as good.
 The doctrines are hyperspiritual, and, like all hyperspiritual doctrines, they lump together nature and sin, and condemn all in the lump.
 It is not my purpose to single out Brother Williams for censure.
 It is not the man I desire to censure, but the doctrines.
 Yet I fear that my frequent practice of dealing exclusively with principles, while I leave persons alone, may give the impression that I am beating down straw men.
 Those who appear before the public as teachers of truth may expect their performances to be judged.
 This is right.
 Paul says, “Let the prophets speak two or three, and let the others judge.”
-(I Cor.
+(1 Cor.
 14:29).
-This judgement is to be immediate and public.
+This judgment is to be immediate and public.
 Perhaps if this were done in the church, where Paul prescribes it, there would be less occasion for it in print.
 Yet all who put their doctrines in print must be held responsible for them, and it is no breach of charity to correct them in print.

 But before addressing Mr. Williams’ tract, I make one general observation on all hyperspiritual doctrines concerning marriage.
 It is commonly their way to insist very forcefully on basing our practices on the Bible alone, but there is fundamental weakness in this position.
 The fact is, the Bible is not a marriage manual.
 It was not given us to teach us what we may know by nature or experience.
 There was no need for this, and if the Bible were entirely silent on such matters, that would be no argument against them.
-I heard not long ago of a seminar at a femininst woman’s convention on “Lesbian Flirting Techniques.”
-It is likely enough the poor things stand in need of such a course—-for the whole business is as much “against nature” as it is against God—-but it would be an impertinence to teach a woman how to flirt with a man.
+I heard not long ago of a seminar at a feminist women’s convention on “Lesbian Flirting Techniques.”
+It is likely enough the poor things stand in need of such a course—for the whole business is as much “against nature” as it is against God—but it would be an impertinence to teach a woman how to flirt with a man.
 She knows that by nature.
 No doubt this power may be very much misused, but so may every other power which is resident in feminine charm or beauty.
 That does not make any of those powers evil.
 The mutual attractions of masculine and feminine natures are the creation of God, and are therefore “very good.”
 If the Bible said never a word, therefore, about love and courtship, that fact would speak nothing against it.
 But the Bible is not silent on these matters.
 It says enough to give its sanction to the normal propensities of the romantic natures with which God has created us, but much of this Scripture is ignored by the hyperspiritual.
 They commonly make Isaac and Rebekah the foundation of all, while they ignore most of the rest of Scripture.
 This is hardly right.

 Mr. Williams objects throughout his tract to forming marriages on the basis of “romantic sentiment,” and says, “Many modern Samsons and Esaus are paying the price of their rebellious, fleshly choices in their problematic marriages.”
 No doubt.
 But to imply that making romance the basis of marriage is the equivalent of rebellion and fleshly choices is not true, and it is not fair.
 And on the other side, it is also true that many are paying the price of their hyperspiritual mistakes, in their unsatisfying marriages, and this tract is likely to increase their number.
 The author is rightly concerned about the failure of so many marriages, but attributes the failure to the wrong source.
 He says, “It is a rare, if not non-existent, young person who is wholly and completely prepared to consider this vital decision free from flesh, romance, desire and sentiment.
 Whereas Hollywood, movie magazines, and most of society would have us believe good marriages are based upon modern romance; decades of disastrous divorce statistics made up from the shattered homes and lives of its unwitting disciples are the awful evidence of its utter failure.”

 But what can he mean by “modern romance”?
 Romance is not modern, but as old as the Garden of Eden.
-It was certainly romance which knit Jacob’s soul to Rachel’s, when he labored seven years for her, “and they seemed unto him but a few days, for the love he had to her.”
-(Gen. 29:20).
+It was certainly romance which knit Jacob’s soul to Rachel’s, when he labored seven years for her, “and they seemed unto him but a few days, for the love he had to her” (Gen. 29:20).
 And this, of course, before he married her.
 It is strange indeed that the Spirit of God should inform us of this, and in such glowing terms, if it was all a dangerous mistake, or an evil.
-As for “desire and sentiment,” Paul says, “If they cannot contain, let them marry, for it is better to marry than to burn.”
-(I Cor.
+As for “desire and sentiment,” Paul says, “If they cannot contain, let them marry, for it is better to marry than to burn” (1 Cor.
 7:9).
 This is not only desire, but burning and overwhelming desire.
 “If they cannot contain.”

 We would of course agree with Mr. Williams that a man ought not to enter into marriage solely upon the basis of desire and romance, without due consideration of character and spirituality, and if this were all he had to say, we would have nothing to object.
 But he wants to see young people wholly and completely free from the considerations of romance and desire.
-This is a surer way to make bad marriages than it is to marry solely for romance, free from any considerations of character—-for the lack of character may be changed, where the lack of romance cannot.
+This is a surer way to make bad marriages than it is to marry solely for romance, free from any considerations of character—for the lack of character may be changed, where the lack of romance cannot.
 A good marriage is much more likely to happen by chance than by “working at it” after putting together a mismatch.

-In fact there are two things necessary to secure a good marriage.
-Those two are romance and character—-romance to make the marriage, and character to keep it.
+In fact, there are two things necessary to secure a good marriage.
+Those two are romance and character—romance to make the marriage, and character to keep it.
 If men who lack character marry on the basis of romance, and their marriage fails, hyperspirituality points to this as the proof that it is wrong to marry for romance.

 But there is a deeper and more complex problem here.
 Years of observation have settled me in the firm persuasion that very many who supposedly marry for love are not in love at all, and never have been.
-Every normal man—-to speak from the man’s side only, though the same things will apply on the woman’s side—-every normal man is “in love” with femininity.
+Every normal man—to speak from the man’s side only, though the same things will apply on the woman’s side—every normal man is “in love” with femininity.
 He feels therefore a natural and very strong attraction towards everything feminine.
 That attraction exists in many varying degrees, and it is a plain fact that a man cannot fall in love with every woman towards whom he may feel some attraction.
-Yet on the basis of this attraction, which for lack of experience and lack of sound instruction he ignorantly mistakes for love, he marries a woman—-not that he is in love with her, but because she is a woman, and because she happens to be available.
+Yet on the basis of this attraction, which for lack of experience and lack of sound instruction he ignorantly mistakes for love, he marries a woman—not that he is in love with her, but because she is a woman, and because she happens to be available.
 He has, of course, some “romantic sentiment” towards her, as he likely has towards a hundred other women, but he is certainly not in love with her.
 When a man is in love with one woman, she becomes, as Solomon says, “the lily among the thorns.”
 All other women lose their charms.
 He wants her only, and cannot desire another.
 This, and this alone is love, and I am persuaded that a great many who marry on the supposed basis of love have never possessed it.
 Their marriages quickly become stale, precisely because they are not in love.
 If they have character, they make the best of it, though it is not likely to be very good, or ever to satisfy the needs of their hearts.
-If they are lacking in character, they separate—-and the advocates of these hyperspiritual doctrines point to them as another proof that love is no basis for marriage.
+If they are lacking in character, they separate—and the advocates of these hyperspiritual doctrines point to them as another proof that love is no basis for marriage.

 But these hyperspiritual views never fail to throw out the baby with the bath water.
 Because some marry for romance without character, and find themselves in a bad marriage, they will have us marry for character without romance.
 Mr. Williams writes, “Because marriage is boldly and clearly presented in the Bible as a life-long commitment, it obviously is a union that should not be entered into on the basis of romantic sentiment, careless thinking, or careless desire.
 To put it another way, `love’ is a lousy basis for marriage!”
 We are not sure exactly what the author may mean by “careless thinking” and “careless desire,” but it matters little.
 The terms are obviously intended to denote something evil or harmful, and they are linked together with “romantic sentiment” in order to discredit that also.
-But leave careless thinking and careless desire—-surely no necessary accompaniments of romance—-out of the question, and wise and reasonable men will be left with just this: Because the Bible presents marriage as a life-long commitment, it ought to be entered into on no other basis than that of strong romantic love—-not, of course, without reference to character or godliness.
+But leave careless thinking and careless desire—surely no necessary accompaniments of romance—out of the question, and wise and reasonable men will be left with just this: Because the Bible presents marriage as a life-long commitment, it ought to be entered into on no other basis than that of strong romantic love—not, of course, without reference to character or godliness.
 “Wedlock’s padlock,” an old proverb rightly affirms, and because when we marry we are locked in, we had best be certain in advance that we are locked into love, and not drudgery.
-God’s ideal of marriage is “be thou always ravished with her LOVE”—-a very strong expression, which certainly means much more than “getting along,” or being best friends.
+God’s ideal of marriage is “be thou always ravished with her LOVE”—a very strong expression, which certainly means much more than “getting along,” or being best friends.
 This is not some spiritual or hyperspiritual sort of so-called “agape love,” but lovers’ love, and none other, as the same verse (Prov.
 5:19) proves when it says, “let her breasts satisfy thee at all times.”
 But no such thing is possible in the absence of love.
 They must be very naive who suppose that the physical gratifications of marriage can satisfy, without love.
-That “burning” which, according to Paul, ought to move us to marry will be allayed by nothing but love—-and of course romantic love.
+That “burning” which, according to Paul, ought to move us to marry will be allayed by nothing but love—and of course romantic love.
 This love is of God, and it is surely no sin to desire it, nor any mistake to use all of our faith and wisdom to secure it.
 Indeed, it is the mistake of a lifetime to marry without it.
 It is not possible to be always ravished with a love which does not exist.

-But the advocates of these hyperspiritual views will not grudge us the possession of love—-some sort of love, at any rate—-provided we acquire it after we commit ourselves to marry.
+But the advocates of these hyperspiritual views will not grudge us the possession of love—some sort of love, at any rate—provided we acquire it after we commit ourselves to marry.
 Mr. Williams continues, “As hoary-headed married couples with decades of marriage together would tell you, love is learned primarily after marriage.
 They would testify of how genuine Bible love was learned, and that it grew as their years together passed.”
 But what can he mean by “genuine Bible love”?
 We suppose this term is designed to stand in contrast to the “romance” which he everywhere slights.
 It is evident he cannot mean romantic love, for we hardly need learn that.
 Yet it is certain that romantic love is “genuine Bible love.”
-The love of which Solomon’s Song speaks so eloquently—-which is strong as death, a most vehement flame, which many waters cannot quench—-is certainly romantic love, as was Jacob’s love for Rachel.
+The love of which Solomon’s Song speaks so eloquently—which is strong as death, a most vehement flame, which many waters cannot quench—is certainly romantic love, as was Jacob’s love for Rachel.
 True, the Bible speaks of other sorts of love also, but romantic love is as much “true Bible love” as any of them.

 But as always, the advocates of these views must stand upon Isaac and Rebekah, while they seem unaware of the existence of Jacob and Rachel.
 Mr. Williams continues, “Isaac and Rebekah had never met or even had opportunity to `fall in love’ prior to their marriage, they simply trusted the providence of God in the wise counsel of their respective families.

-“Notice the progression of thought: 1. `She became his wife’; 2. `and he loved her’.
+“Notice the progression of thought: 1.
+She became his wife'; 2. and he loved her’.
 Please note that Isaac loved Rebekah after they were married.
 He then found out what Bible love for a spouse really meant.
 Any hoary-headed wife or husband who has spent several generations with his or her spouse could tell us the same fact; love came later.”

 But this is full of fallacy.
 To be sure, Isaac loved Rebekah after he married her, for (as the writer says) he had no opportunity to do so before.
 But what then?
 Ought we all to marry those we have never met, and trust the providence of God for the love which our hearts stand in need of?
 If not, the example of Isaac is wide of the mark.
 It proves too much, and therefore proves nothing.
 Those who are the most forceful in recommending the example of Isaac and Rebekah would not themselves follow that example if they had opportunity to do so.
 Would they, on the “wise counsel” of their father, marry a woman whom neither he nor they had ever met?
 If not, let them leave Isaac alone.
 Jacob loved Rachel before he married her, and this is surely the ordinary and God-ordained way to enter into marriage.
 God did not endue our very natures with all of those emotional incitements to marriage that we might ignore them all, and marry without reference to any of them.
 These folks do not ignore their natural tastes for food, and trust the providence of God.
 They would not so much as go to a restaurant, and tell the waitress to bring whatever she pleased, and trust the providence of God for a tasty meal.
 How much less ought we to do so for a lifetime commitment.
 This would be better called folly than faith.
 In Isaac’s case there was an apparent spiritual necessity for the course taken.
 He had no prospects for marriage in the land of Canaan, and the call of God (so Abraham understood it, at any rate) prevented him from going to the country from which his father had come out.
 Most of us are under no such necessity, and to insist upon using none but Isaac and Rebekah (or, as some hyperspiritual teachers do, Adam and Eve!) as the proper pattern for choosing a mate only betrays the weakness of the system.